Integrate Xdebug with the PHP interpreter

 The version of the selected PHP installation.

 The name and version of the debugging engine associated with the selected PHP installation (Xdebug or Zend Debugger).
-If no debugger is configured, PhpStorm shows
+If no debugger is configured, PhpStorm shows the corresponding message:

 Alternatively, open the Xdebug checker, paste the output of the